dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 }
 ```

-If you plan to use EAP-TTLS or EAP-PEAP, be sure to also add the users to the `/etc/raddb/users file`:
+For EAP-TTLS and EAP-PEAP, be sure to also add the users to the `/etc/freeradius/3.0/users file`:

 ```
 example_user        Cleartext-Password := "user_password"